microsoft/AzureTRE/docs/architecture.md

 ## Composition Service

-The Composition Service is responsible for managing and mutating Workspaces and Workspace Service.
+The Composition Service is responsible for managing and mutating Workspaces and Workspace Services.

 A Workspace is an instance of a Workspace Template.
 A Workspace Template is implemented as a [Porter](https://porter.sh/) bundle - read more about [Authoring workspaces templates](./authoring-workspace-templates.md).